curlhub/curlhub/README.md

 #### Bad News

-We had two good years of paying customers and then the pandemic hit and we lost all of them. 😞
+We had two good years of paying customers and then the pandemic hit and we lost all of them. 😳

-Since we never save your API requests, our costs our low, but we still operate at a loss as of Feb 2021.
+Since we never save your API requests, our costs our low, but we still operate at a loss as of March 2021.

 #### How you can help